-- Wednesday, March 25, 6 PM-8 PM, Lawns to Legumes: Your Yard Can Bee the Change (tentative title for this workshop), North St. Paul City Hall, Fire Training Room, 2nd floor, 2400 Margaret St N, North St Paul, sponsored by Blue Thumb, Washington Conservation District (East Metro Water Resources Education Program) and RWMWD.
+- Wednesday, March 25, 6 PM-8 PM, Blue Thumb Workshop:Planting for Pollinators, North St. Paul City Hall, Fire Training Room, 2nd floor, 2400 Margaret St N, North St Paul, sponsored by Blue Thumb, Washington Conservation District (East Metro Water Resources Education Program) and RWMWD.
 James Wolfin, a well known local bee expert will be one of the presenters.
-Contact Sage Passi for more information and to sign up at email@example.com or at 612-598-9163.
-Registration online will be set up shortly.
-More workshop details coming soon!
+Free online registration here.

-- Tuesday, April 7, 6:00 PM-8:00 PM, Woodbury City Hall (City Council Chambers), 8301 Valley Creek Road, Woodbury, sponsored by Blue Thumb, Washington Conservation District, (East Metro Water Resources Education Program) and RWMWD.
-Contact Sage Passi for more information and to sign up. firstname.lastname@example.org, or at 612-598-9163 for more information.
-Registration online will be set up shortly.
-More workshop details coming soon!
+- Tuesday, April 7, 6:00 PM-8:00 PM, Blue Thumb Workshop:Planting for Pollinators, Woodbury City Hall (City Council Chambers), 8301 Valley Creek Road, Woodbury, sponsored by Blue Thumb, Washington Conservation District, (East Metro Water Resources Education Program) and RWMWD.
+Free online registration here.

-To find resources including garden template designs, plants lists, site prep instructions, bee habitat needs and maintenance information go to the Board of Water and Soil Resources webpage for Lawns to Legumes (Click link below).
+Written resources including garden template designs, plant lists, site preparation recommendations, bee habitat needs and maintenance guidance are available on the Board of Water and Soil Resources webpage for Lawns to Legumes.
 Scroll down and click to your heart’s content.

-Here is just one of the many useful resources you will find: The Pollinator Design Guidebook
+The Pollinator Design Guidebook is just one of the many useful resources you will find in the Resources section!